Habutiii/tp/docs/DeveloperGuide.md

 >    - Use case ends.
 >
 > **Extensions:**
-> - 1a.
-Agent types synonym (e.g., addbiz).
+> - 2a.
+Agent has typed the feature name or its tags wrongly.
->   - 1a1.
-System displays: “Unknown command.
-Type help to see available commands.”
+>   - 2a1.
+Agent runs `undo` command as outlined in the `undo` use case.
 >   - Use case ends.

 ---